Horizon (railcar): History

-Amtrak contracted with Bombardier in 1988 to build 104 passenger cars derived from the Comet design, which Bombardier was already producing for commuter railroad agencies.
-This allowed for rapid delivery and avoided the need for federal funding, making the Horizon fleet the first Amtrak railcars procured entirely through private financing.
+Amtrak contracted with Bombardier in 1988 to build 104 passenger cars derived from the Comet design, which Bombardier was already producing for commuter rail agencies.
+The arrangement allowed for rapid delivery and avoided the need for federal funding, making the Horizon fleet the first Amtrak passenger cars procured entirely through private financing.

-Bombardier assembled the cars in Barre, Vermont and delivered them between 1989 and spring 1990.
-The order included 86 coaches and 18 food service cars.
-The first Horizon cars entered revenue service in April 1989.
+Bombardier assembled the cars in Barre, Vermont, delivering them between 1989 and spring 1990.
+The order consisted of 86 coaches and 18 cars with food service areas.
+The first cars entered revenue service in April 1989.

-Amtrak considered ordering 23 additional Horizon cars in 1994 to replace its fleet of troublesome gas-turbine Turboliner trainsets on the Empire Corridor, but the order was never finalized.
+Amtrak considered ordering 23 additional Horizon cars in 1994 to replace its fleet of troublesome gas- turbine-powered Turboliner trainsets on the Empire Corridor, but the order was never finalized.

-On March 26, 2025, Amtrak withdrew all Horizon cars from service after the discovery of widespread corrosion on cars.
-The removal disrupted service on several routes while Amtrak worked to reposition equipment.
+On March 26, 2025, Amtrak withdrew all Horizon cars from service after corrosion issues were discovered during inspections of a batch of ten cars sent to an Alstom facility in Kanona, New York.
+The withdrawal disrupted service on several routes while Amtrak repositioned replacement equipment.
+Additional Horizon cars were sent to Kanona for evaluation in May and September 2025.

+As of December 2025, Amtrak stated that some Horizon cars had been identified as repairable and were undergoing repairs, with Amtrak president Roger Harris expressing hope that several cars could return to service in early 2026.

+Two Horizon cars were released back into service on the Downeaster in June 2026 following repairs.
+As of July 2026, Amtrak plans to repair a total of 16 cars.

 Design

-The Horizon cars were adapted from the Comet II design, which itself was based on the original Comet I built by Pullman-Standard between 1970 and 1973.
-Bombardier modified the design for intercity use, increasing comfort and adding amenities for longer-distance travel.
+The Horizon cars were derived from the Comet II commuter railcar design, which itself was based on the original Comet I cars built by Pullman-Standard between 1970 and 1973.
+For the Horizon, Bombardier adapted the design for intercity operation with revised interiors and additional passenger amenities for longer-distance travel.

-Horizon cars ride on General Steel Industries GSI-G70 outboard bearing trucks and are capable of speeds up to 125 mph.
+The cars ride on General Steel Industries GSI-G70 outboard-bearing trucks and are capable of speeds up to 125 mph.

-The Horizon fleet included 72 standard coaches that seated between 76 and 82 passengers, along with 14 accessible coaches that accommodated 72 passengers and featured dedicated wheelchair spaces.
-All coaches were later retrofitted for accessibility, reducing capacity to between 68 and 72 passengers.
+The fleet included 72 standard coaches with seating capacities between 76 and 82 passengers, along with 14 accessible coaches that seated 72 passengers and included wheelchair spaces.
+All 86 coaches were later retrofitted for accessibility, reducing seating capacity to between 68 and 72 passengers.

-The 18 food service cars were built in two configurations: café/club cars with seating for 32 passengers at tables and 19 in Business Class, and dinette cars with seating for 48 passengers at tables.
-Both types featured a central food service counter.
+The 18 food service cars were built in two configurations.
+Café/club cars included table seating for 32 passengers and 19 Business Class seats, while dinette cars seated 48 passengers at tables.
+Both configurations included a centrally located food service counter.